 NOTE: It is highly recommended that students pass an audition before enrolling at UNC Asheville.

 Accepted students are eligible to formally declare the major after satisfying the LANG 120 requirement, demonstrating piano competency through the MUSC 101 level and successfully completing Aural Skills I and Music Theory I. NOTE: demonstration of piano competency may be also be satisfied by successful completion of MUSC 101 Class Piano I.

-In order to begin the Music Technology course sequence, students must have declared the music major (declaration requirements indicated in the course catalog) and have also taken PHYS 102 Physics of Sound and Music and PHYS 122 Physics of Sound and Music Lab.
+In order to begin the Music Technology course sequence, students must have passed an audition into the Music Technology major and declared the Music Technology major (declaration requirements indicated in the course catalog) and taken the courses Introduction to Music Technology, Aural Skills I, and Music Theory I.

 III.
 Other departmental requirements—Major competency is demonstrated by an approved senior recording or research project, to be undertaken in conjunction with MUSC 485 and 487.

 Review UNC Asheville’s Course Catalog for all course descriptions and degree requirements.